-The Unit Certificate requires only a high percentage of a unit participate in a single service project that, as with the Badge and Medals, addresses and remedies a well-defined environmental problem.
+The Unit Certificate requires only 60 percent of a unit participate in a single service project that, as with the Badge and Medals, addresses and remedies a well-defined environmental problem.
 Awards for adults are given in recognition of dedication to conservation, usually over a period of three years or more.

 Eagle Projects May Qualify for Hornaday Awards, too.

 Consultation with a Hornaday Advisor is indispensable before beginning work towards the youth Badge.
 If an Eagle Project is of significant scope (often 200 hours of labor between the youth and the people he is leading) and is primarily designed to benefit the environment first and people second, it will probably meet the requirement for a Badge.
 If people come first and the environment second, it will not meet the requirement.